MicrosoftDocs/xamarin-communitytoolkit/docs/views/statelayout.md

 ## Use repeating states

 When loading multiple items of the same type it could be beneficial to repeat a piece of XAML without having to copy paste it multiple times.
 This is where the `RepeatCount` property should be used.
-By defining a `RepeatTemplate` it's possible to repeat the same piece of XAML while only defining it once.
+By defining a `Template` it's possible to repeat the same piece of XAML while only defining it once.

+> [!NOTE]
+> When using a `RepeatCount` that is greater than 1 you have to use the `Template` property to provide your content.
+Providing `Content` to a `StateView` while providing a `RepeatCount` greater than 1 will result in an exception.

 ### Syntax